Ekkehard-Schulze/indoor-climate-logger/README.md

 6. On MS-Windows PCs only I2C-sensors are supported.
 ADT7420 fails due to a driver bug.

-7. On Raspberry Pi kernel One-Wire and Blinka I2C are supported.
+7. On Raspberry Pi kernel driven One-Wire and Blinka I2C are supported.

 8. _indoor-climate-logger.py/code.py_ either logs temperature measurements with Python's timer or RTC, or with a DS3231 I2C precision clock.
 On WiFi enabled microcontrollers, NTP